The ejb-txn-remote-call quickstart demonstrates remote transactional EJB calls over two application servers of WildFly.

 Configure datasources

 As this quickstart performs transactional work against a database, it is needed to create a new database.
-For the purpose of this quickstart, a simple PostgreSQL container will be used:
+For the purpose of this quickstart, a simple PostgreSQL container will be used, please open another terminal and run the following command to download and start its image:

 podman run -p 5432:5432 --rm -ePOSTGRES_DB=test -ePOSTGRES_USER=test -ePOSTGRES_PASSWORD=test postgres:9.4 -c max-prepared-transactions=110 -c log-statement=all